-- O6.1 The sewage treatment system must be managed, operated and maintained such that the operational and maintenance works and activities must not at any time increase the frequency of wet weather sewage treatment plant overflows above the existing wet weather sewage treatment plant overflow frequency. - O6.2 From 1 July 2000, for the purposes of determining compliance with condition O6.1, the licensee is to compare the number of wet weather sewage treatment plant overflows per 10 years as predicted by the hydraulic sewer system model for 1994 to the number of wet weather sewage treatment plant overflows per 10 years as predicted by the hydraulic sewer system model for the reporting period.
-This comparison must use the 10 year rainfall time series data in each model. - O6.3 A wet weather sewage treatment plant overflow occurs when the inflow rate of sewage to the sewage treatment plant equals or exceeds 417 L/s.
+- O6.1 The sewage treatment system must be managed, operated and maintained such that the operational and maintenance works and activities must not at any time increase the frequency of wet weather sewage treatment plant overflows above the existing wet weather sewage treatment plant overflows above the existing wet weather sewage treatment plant overflows. - O6.2 From 1 July 2000, for the purposes of determining compliance with condition O6.1, the licensee is to compare the number of wet weather sewage treatment plant overflows per 10 years as predicted by the hydraulic sewer system model for 1994 to the number of wet weather sewage treatment plant overflows per 10 years as predicted by the hydraulic sewer system model for the hydraulic sewer system model for the reporting period.
+This comparison must use the 10 year rainfall time series data in each model. - O6.3 A wet weather sewage treatment plant overflow occurs when the effluent flow rate of sewage from the sewage treatment plant equals or exceeds 1200 L/s.